About Becoming a Philo

 - Interview: An informal interview with four to five members of the Society.
 Ideally, the interview is a casual conversation that gives the chance to get to know more about an applicant, as well as how they think.

-If you are a prospective Penn student, please do not complete this form until you have officially been offered, and have accepted, admission to Penn.
+If you are a prospective Penn student, please do not complete the membership interest form until you have officially been offered, and have accepted, admission to Penn.

 If you aren’t sure whether you would like to apply but still want to be kept up to date on upcoming Philomathean events, subscribe to Hebdomadaire, our weekly newsletter.